-It’s the longest board in the Wave Bandit range.
+It’s the longest board in the range.
 With a total volume of 98L it’s super versatile and really easy for beginners or lazy surfers to paddle into waves.
 It’s constructed from a triple maple wood core and comes with a tri-fin setup.
 It’s important to note at 9 foot that board will be rather heavy.
 It’s not ideal for long walks from the parking lot to the waves.

 The same shape as the Easy Rider 9 footer, but with less volume.
 The 8 foot board is 86L.
 If you’re a beginner who is looking for a board which is going to be a little little lighter and easy to manoeuvre then this is a good choice.

 If you’re an intermediate/advanced surfer looking for a fun board to thrash around on in all different types of surf, then it’s also a good choice.